frolovconst/TC_w_ML/README.md

+The main parts of orking code are in the files with WHITE_ prefix in the 'incidents_touch' folder.
 # Downloading and organsing data
 1. Download the data for the period of interest from http://pems.dot.ca.gov/?dnode=Clearinghouse (choose district 7 wherever possible; scripts from *_download folders can be used).
   1.1.
 Download series data: section "Station 5-Minute".